 Schaefer: Alfred is a video producer, and it was he who produced the fateful video in which I play a cheerful little tune.
 More on that later.

 I will begin this part by saying that my activism did not start with 9-11.
 My real awakening did, but not my activism.
-As far back as I can remember, I have concerned myself with issues of the environment, social justice, peace, anti-nuclear, etc.
+As far back as I can remember, I have been concerned myself with issues of the environment, social justice, peace, anti-nuclear, etc.

-All my life, when I saw injustice, when I saw that things were wrong or harmful, or something did not make sense, I wanted to fix those things…
+All my life, when I saw injustice when I saw that things were wrong or harmful, or something did not make sense, I wanted to fix those things…

 So the activism: it began for me as a teenager when I advocated for pedestrian and cycling infrastructure instead of paving yet another wild ravine in the city of Edmonton where I grew up.

 Over the years, I have been very active in environmental organizations, particularly in Jasper National Park where I have lived for the past 35 years.
 I also organized many Peace activities over the years, opposing cruise missile testing in Alberta, then the Iraq war.
 We did some Peace marches.
 My friend and I actually ended up on the hood of a car that tried to push us off the street.
 It was quite dramatic.